lightscapevr/website/markdown/documentation.md

 </video>

 * Move the controller over the thing you wish to rotate.
 It will highlight purple.
 Click once with the  **trigger** to set the point around which the object will rotate, move the controller away a little to create a leaver and click a second time.
 Now move the controller to set the rotation you wish and pull the  **trigger** a third time to complete the rotation.
 * Like the **Move** tool you can create one or multiple copies when rotating.
-While rotating, scroll up or down on the **touchpad** to set the number of copies you wish to make.
+While rotating, scroll up or down on the **⋮ touchpad** to set the number of copies you wish to make.
 It you scroll up the copies will be spaced at regular intervals based the the rotation you choose.
 If you scroll down the copies with be equally distributed along the rotation you choose.

 ### Scale tool
 The tool to scale objects.